-A portion of the proceeds from the sale of the 2012B Bonds will be used to refund the outstanding debt obligations of the City listed on Schedule I hereto (the "Refunded Obligations").
-The principal and interest due on the Refunded Obligations are to be paid on the scheduled interest payment dates and the respective maturity or redemption dates, as applicable, of such Refunded Obligations, from funds to be deposited pursuant to a certain Escrow Agreement (the "Escrow Agreement") between the City and Bank of New York Mellon N.A. (the "Escrow Agent").
-The 2012B Ordinance provides that from the proceeds of the sale of the 2012B Bonds received from the Purchasers, together with other lawfully available funds of the City, if any, the City will deposit with the Escrow Agent the amount necessary to accomplish the discharge and final payment of the Refunded Obligations on their respective maturity or redemption dates, as applicable.
-Such funds will be held by the Escrow Agent in a special escrow account (the "Escrow Fund") and used to purchase obligations authorized by Chapter 1207, Texas Government Code, as amended (the "Securities").
-Under the Escrow Agreement, the Escrow Fund is irrevocably pledged to the payment of the principal of and interest on the Refunded Obligations.
+A portion of the proceeds from the sale of the 2013B Bonds will be used to refund the outstanding debt obligations of the City listed on Schedule I hereto (the "Refunded Obligations").
+The principal and interest due on the Refunded Obligations are to be paid on the scheduled interest payment dates and the respective maturity or redemption dates, as applicable, of such Refunded Obligations, from funds to be deposited pursuant to a certain Deposit Agreement (the "Deposit Agreement") between the City and Bank of New York Mellon N.A., the Paying Agent for the Refunded Obligations (the "Paying Agent").
+The 2013B Ordinance provides that from the proceeds of the sale of the 2013B Bonds received from the Purchasers, together with other lawfully available funds of the City, if any, the City will deposit with the Paying Agent the amount necessary to accomplish the discharge and final payment of the Refunded Obligations on their respective maturity or redemption dates.